From: Sunday, March 31, 2024

 The following New Orleans hotels are currently trending with our readers.
 All are close to the Easter celebrations:

 If you want to be close to all of New Orleans famous attractions, including the top gay-nightlife options in the city, the French Quarter remains the hub of where to stay, with dozens of hotels of all types and grades..
 Adjacent to the Quarter and just downriver, you’ll find a number of gay-friendly smaller properties in historic and trendy Faubourg Marigny, which is also home to several gay-popular restaurants and bars.

-Recommended Apartments in New Orleans
+Recommended Hotels in New Orleans By Booking

 Video Of Gay Easter Parade New Orleans

 Some great shots of people enjoying Gay Easter Parade New Orleans